kadegray/statamic-country-and-region-fieldtypes/README.md

 <img src="readme/images/entry_country_selected_canada.png"
     alt="Country fieldtype with Canada selected on an entry" />

-If you named the field `country`, then in the anter template you would use the following to render the Country name.
+If you designate the field handle as "country" you can use the following code in the template to display the name of the country.

 ```
 {{ country }}
 ```

-If you are using multi site then the above will render the Country in the language of the locale of the given site you are on.
+If you are using multi-site, the aforementioned code will correctly display the country name in the language associated with the locale of the current site you are visiting.

 ### Region Fieldtype